-No Features that need to be captured in RIS Current state in the context of MMR Household incomes versus property prices A property based tabloid provides fortnightly property prices across MMR and this information is already compiled for many years Market research institutions do not provide reliable data Rental data is not adequately available Data on employees housing is not easily available even for large public sector organisations such as defence, railways, ports and banks Demand and supply of housing units is not easily available.
-Development permission data, if sourced, can be used for this purpose 6 Institutions engaged in its planning and development Institutions responsible for planning and infrastructure development About 40 institutions are involved in planning and development control, and even more in providing infrastructure.
+No Features that need to be captured in RIS Current state in the context of MMR - trends in jobs, turnover, sectors adequately reflect the regional scenario.
+Due to inflation, constant adjustment is necessary.
+Industrial data is elaborate on employment but not on turnover Data on infra investments is also weak Most of the available data is compiled and analysed 5 Source, adequacy and authenticity of data Generation of contours Household incomes versus property prices Property values Maharashtra has a system of annual fixation of property values which is very helpful as a guide A property based tabloid provides fortnightly property prices across MMR and this information is already compiled for many years Market research institutions do not provide reliable data Rental data is not adequately available Data on employees housing is not easily available even for large public sector organisations such as defence, railways, ports and banks Demand and supply of housing units is not easily available.
+Development permission data, if sourced, can be used for this purpose 6 In Institutions responsible for planning and infrastructure development stitutions engaged in its planning and development About 40 institutions are involved in planning and development control, and even more in providing infrastructure.
 Their listing, budgets and programmes are compiled on need base, but a constant flow of information will be useful to critically examine their overlapping/complementary/conflicting roles